TYPO3/Fluid/Documentation/ViewHelpers/SchemaFiles.rst

     schema_TYPO3Fluid_Fluid_ViewHelpers.xsd

 You can specify a different destination directory by providing the `--destination` argument.
-If the directory doesn't exist, it will be created.
+If the directory doesn't exist, it will be created:

 ..  code-block:: bash